kanjijonathan/round/README.md

 64 rounds to win instead of 5 (only works if both people have the mod)

+if you both dont have "​" a zero width space like in those quotes the randomness will not start

 if you force a card in the first card picking you disable randomness

 you can change what card you get by forcing another card next time you die